""

 At the master's level, it is expected that candidates will begin to gain professional competence in a specialized field and will have the opportunity to explore a wide spectrum of interests within that field.

 Programs for the master's degree in anthropology are intended to build professional competence in the field of concentration.
 Thorough undergraduate preparation is assumed.
 Basic training in archaeology, biological anthropology, and sociocultural anthropology, taken as an undergraduate major in anthropology, is recommended.
 Specific requirements vary for each concentration.
-Students are encouraged to consult Graduate Studies in Anthropology for details on requirements for each concentration.
+Students are encouraged to consult the Anthropology Graduate Studies program webpage for details on requirements for each concentration.

 Concentrations within the major are available in archaeology, social and cultural anthropology, biological anthropology, or an intersectional degree track (see description below).